BrandenEK/Blasphemous.Randomizer/README.md

 1. Download the latest release of the Modding API from https://github.com/BrandenEK/Blasphemous-Modding-API/releases
 2. Follow the instructions there on how to install the api
-3. Download the latest release of the Randomizer from the releases page
+3. Download the latest release of the Randomizer from the [Releases](https://github.com/BrandenEK/Blasphemous-Randomizer/releases) page
-4. Extract the contents of the zip file into the "Modding" folder
+4. Extract the contents of the BlasphemousRandomizer.zip file into the "Modding" folder

 ---